Exscientia/molflux/docs/source/pages/modelzoo/how_to_add_models.md

 # Add your own model architecture

-Even though ``molflux.modelzoo`` ships with a vast catalogue of available model-architectures, you may want to experiment at some point with your own awesome model architecture, and eventually make it available more widely to all users of the package.
+``molflux.modelzoo`` ships with a vast catalogue of available model-architectures, but you may want to experiment at some point with your own model architecture, and make it more widely available to all users of the package.
 In this guide, we will go through several ways of doing this, depending on the level of integration that you would like to achieve.